10 Steps to Outrank Your Competitors in LinkedIn Search (Personal LinkedIn SEO)

 LinkedIn recommends members have at least 5 skills out of a maximum of 50.
 Members with 5 or more skills are contacted up to 33 times more often by recruiters and other LinkedIn members.

 While few people take them seriously, these are a major source of keywords (and a great place to shop for the best keywords for you).
 Choose the best LinkedIn Skills for you and your career, and collect endorsements to prove you have them.
 Only your first level connections can endorse you.

 [MORE: 4 Steps to Leverage LinkedIn Skills & Endorsements for a More Powerful Profile.]

 Include your current (or your target) location.

-The contents of the Location field in your LinkedIn Profile is one of the key elements used to determine whether or not you should be included high up in someone's People search results.
-Location is also a main search criteria in LinkedIn Recruiter.
+Not surprisingly, Location is also a main search criteria in LinkedIn Recruiter.
+The Location field in your LinkedIn Profile is one of the key elements used to determine whether or not you should be included high up in someone's People search results.

 Find and use the best keywords for you.